fdformula/FiniteDifferenceFormula.jl/README.md

 formulas and make some related conjectures and even give proofs to the conjectures.

-There is a natural constraint, i.e., the number of points to be used in a formula can't be too large due to
+There is a natural constraint, i.e., the number of points to be used in a formula can't be too large, due to

 1. the constraint of the largest integer computers can express and process.
 1. that we want "exact" formulas, i.e., coefficients in the formulas are exact, otherwise,